BrandonTsai/cloud-native-cookbook/01-Container/Podman/01_Concept.md

 ![](images/container-cli.png)

-If you running containers with [tmpfs volume](https://docs.docker.com/storage/tmpfs/), then export/import can not be the backup solution for that container because `export` does not back up the memory content.
+If you are running containers with [tmpfs volume](https://docs.docker.com/storage/tmpfs/), then export/import can not be the backup solution for that container because `export` does not back up the memory content.
 The files in the tmpfs volume will be lost when you `import` the container from the tar file.
-Here is `checkpoint/restore` come in.
-For docker, you need to turn on the experimantal feature to enable the feature.
+You can use instead `checkpoint/restore`.
+For Docker, you will need to turn on 'experimental features to enable this.
 Podman can use these features directly without doing any change.

 #### Run container that supports checkpoint

 The `criu` package is required to do checkpoint/restore.
-And you have to add --security-opt="seccomp=unconfined" when running a container on RHEL because CRIU cannot correctly handle seccomp on RHEL7
+And you have to add --security-opt="seccomp=unconfined" when running a container on RHEL because CRIU cannot correctly handle seccomp on RHEL7.

 ```
 sudo yum install -y criu